 FET with Hormonal Support

-Doctor may recommend FET with hormonal support for patients with irregular cycles and/or have to plan around time constraints.
-FET with hormonal support involves administering hormones such as estrogen and progesterone to suppress or control ovulation as well as ensure that the patient’s endometrium (uterine lining) is prepared for the transfer.
+For patients with irregular cycles and/or have time constraints, their physician may recommend FET with hormonal support.
+In this case, hormones such as estrogen and progesterone are administered to suppress or control ovulation as well as ensure that the patient’s uterine lining is prepared for the transfer.
 Embryo transfer takes place on the third or fifth day of progesterone support.

 FET Natural Cycle

 FET natural cycles, on the other hand, do not involve medications that control ovulation, instead it is based on when ovulation naturally occurs.
 The patient’s doctor closely monitors her menstrual cycle through blood tests and ultrasound to identify the optimal day for embryo transfer.
 The frozen embryos are thawed and are transferred to the uterus.